vijaymadaneip/todowithProvider/README.md

 CRUD App (Flutter + Provider + Firestore)
-A simple and efficient task-management application built using Flutter, Provider for state management, and Cloud Firestore as the backend.
+A simple and efficient task-management application built using Flutter, Provider for state management, and Cloud Firestore .
 Users can add, edit, and delete tasks with real-time updates.
 The app includes a Home Screen displaying all tasks and dedicated screens that categorize tasks based on priority levels: High, Medium, and Low.